What to do after forming a Texas LLC

 Calendar the Annual Report Deadline

-To keep the LLC in good standing, you must file a franchise tax report and public information report (collectively called the “annual report”) with the Texas Comptroller each year no later than May 15th.
+To keep the LLC in good standing, you must file a franchise tax report (if the LLC made over the franchise tax revenue threshold of $2.47MM in a calendar year) and public information report (aka the “annual report”) with the Texas Comptroller each year no later than May 15th.
 Your first annual report is due in the calendar year AFTER the year of formation.
 If you do not timely file the annual report each year, the LLC will be forfeited, and once forfeited, the liability barrier afforded by the LLC is forfeited as well.

 Apply for a Sales Tax Permit, if Applicable